johny1614/RxVision/README.md

    npm run start:dev
    ```
 4. Open http://localhost:4200 in a new browser tab
-5. Any code modifications in `/frontend` directory will be automatically rebuilt and reflected in the browser.
+5. Any code modifications in `packages/ui` directory will be automatically rebuilt and reflected in the browser.

 ## Chrome devtools development
-This development mode allows you to check changes connected to chrome-devtools extension technicalities.
+This development mode allows you to check changes connected to chrome extension technicalities.
 1. Follow steps 1-2 from [Frontend development](#frontend-development)
 2. Run:
    ```bash